chayan7/variantFinder/README.md

 `-c` or `--cpu`: Maximum number of parallel CPU workers to use for multithreading.

 `-v` or `--version`: Show the version of the script.

+## Prerequisites
+Before running the script, make sure you have the following dependencies installed:

+- python3
+- samtools
+- minimap2
+- freebayes
+- snpEff